GSA/search-gov/RACKSPACE_SETUP.markdown

     ./redis-cli get mykey
     ./redis-cli del mykey

+## Resque workers

+The cron machine should have 5 Resque processes ready to work through the Calais related search work queue.

+To see how many are there, run this from cron:

+  pgrep -f "Processing calais_related_search since" | wc -l

+To start some workers, do this:

+    cd /home/jwynne/usasearch/current
+    # do this five times
+    RAILS_ENV=production QUEUE=calais_related_search rake environment resque:work &

 ## Installing Solr

 These instructions assume you've got the search.usa.gov codebase deployed via Capistrano to the machine you're going to install Solr on.